Kirkstall Valley Nature Reserve

 - Autumn: Plants - Sloe; Apple; Pear; Quince; Medlar

 - Winter: Birds - Goosander; Grey heron; Kingfisher; Bullfinch; Reed bunting

 There are regular buses along Kirkstall Road from Leeds City Centre with a bus stop at the end of Redcote Lane.
 Burley Park Railway Station is about 1.5 miles away or a 30 minute walk.

 The entrance to the nature reserve is towards the end of Redcote Lane (just off Kirkstall Road), past Fitness First and City Golf and just before the railway bridge on the right.
 There is parking here on the road near the entrance.
+Please do not block the gateway.
 It is about two miles from the centre of Leeds.